pdamasceno/StreamBaseApp/README.md

 ### 2. Client

 The Client connects to the server via a named pipe and only make sync calls.
 The Client can write to the pipe and read from it.
 The Client also handles input typed in the terminal.
-Every normal message is sent via a Common Message and every game collection and game manipulation is sent via a Command.
+Every normal message is sent via a Common Message and every game collection or game manipulation is sent via a Command.
 The commands used by the client are below:

 **create** - create game based on genre\